groundhoggwp/groundhogg/README.txt

  * All public campaigns will be listed.
  * Campaign archives can be searched by subject and content.
 * ADDED Shortcode to embed email content into posts.
+* ADDED UTM Parameters support in the email editor.
 * FIXED Contact activity timeline sometimes not loading.

 = 3.3.3.2 (2024-04-17) =